mlswg/mls-protocol/draft-ietf-mls-protocol.md

 A parent node P is "parent-hash valid" if it can be chained back to a leaf node in this way.
-That is, if there is leaf node L and a sequence of parent nodes P\_1, ..., P\_N such that P\_N = P and each step in the chain is authenticated by a parent hash: L's parent hash is valid with respect to P\_1, P\_1's parent hash is valid with respect to P\_2, and so on.
+That is, if there is leaf node L and a sequence of parent nodes P\_1, ..., P\_N such that P\_N = P and each step in the chain is authenticated by a parent hash, then L's parent hash is valid with respect to P\_1, P\_1's parent hash is valid with respect to P\_2, and so on.

 When joining a group, the new member MUST authenticate that each non-blank